Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 Notably litigious, Gatlin was engaged in many “petty” lawsuits against his neighbors, most of which he lost.

-Gatlin sold his land in 1842 and moved to Sevier County – though not really far from his Jefferson County home.
+Gatlin sold his land in 1842 and moved to Sevier County – not really far from his Jefferson County home.

 In Sevier County, he represented the 12th district on the County Court.
 He and his wife became members of the Paw Paw Hollow Baptist Church.